 Appears as discoloration of the nail

 Onychomycosis, a fungal infection, commonly occurs when feet are infected in showers or on pool decks.
 As fungus grows under or near the toenails, the infection spreads to the nail causing discoloration and thickening.

-Except for in the pool, child athletes should wear shoes at all times to prevent this condition.
+Except for in the pool, child athletes should wear shoes at all times to prevent this condition, and if they suffer of bunion problems they should wear shoes for bunions at all times as well.
 Children should be taught to thoroughly wash their feet and nails and to keep feet dry.
 Oral and topical anti-fungal treatments can be used to treat this infection, for example fungus shield plus is a perfect solution for this infections.

 Common in wrestling